corda/corda-docs-portal/content/en/platform/corda/4.11/enterprise/flow-state-machines.md

 whilst a flow is suspended, such as the wallet or the network map.
 * We call `CollectSignaturesFlow` as a subflow to send the unfinished, still-invalid transaction to the seller so they can sign it and send it back to us.
-* Last, we call `FinalityFlow` as a subflow to finalize the transaction.
+* Finally, we call `FinalityFlow` as a subflow to finalize the transaction.

 As you can see, the flow logic is straightforward and does not contain any callbacks or network glue code, despite the fact that it takes minimal resources and can survive node restarts.